 NASA successfully launched its first spacecraft dedicated to studying atmospheric carbon dioxide at 2:56 a.m.
 PDT (5:56 a.m.
-PDT) Wednesday.
-Orbiting Carbon Observatory-2 (OCO-2) will be NASA’s first dedicated Earth remote sensing satellite to study atmospheric carbon dioxide from Space.
-OCO-2 will be collecting space-based global measurements of atmospheric CO2 with the precision, resolution, and coverage needed to characterize sources and sinks on regional scales.
+PDT) on Wednesday, July 2, 2014.
+Orbiting Carbon Observatory-2 (OCO-2) is NASA’s first dedicated Earth remote sensing satellite to study atmospheric carbon dioxide from Space.
+OCO-2 is an exploratory science mission designed to collect space-based global measurements of atmospheric CO2 with the precision, resolution, and coverage needed to characterize sources and sinks (fluxes) on regional scales (≥1000km).
 OCO-2 will also be able to quantify CO2 variability over the seasonal cycles year after year.
+This mission will also validate a space-based measurement apporach and analysis concept that could be used for future systematic CO2 monitoring missions.more

 The world’s oceans, plants and soils on land, and numerous other less significant carbon pools within the global carbon cycle steadily absorb carbon and are called sinks.
 They serve to reduce the amount of CO2 that remains in the atmosphere.
 However, the geographic distributions of carbon uptakes by the oceans and terrestrial ecosystems are still uncertain.
 In addition, the effectiveness and efficiency of these sinks may change over time as more CO2 is emitted into the atmosphere and, therefore, warrant study.